kr1stine/euromod-web-interface/README.md

 `rege::restore()`, then the project built using Rstudio's build command (Build > Install and Restart) .
 With the project built and installed, the application can be run with `rege::run_app`.

+The script [app.R](app.R) can also be used to run the application (after dependencies are installed).

 The [latest rsconnect deployment file](rsconnect/shinyapps.io/oluwandabira/ewi-beta.dcf) is the <https://www.shinyapps.io/> deployment file for the [development beta build](https://oluwandabira.shinyapps.io/ewi-beta/).